Our Story of

 Over the next several years, as we continued to grow and mature as a church family, we began to see that God was handing us an incredible story and an opportunity to make the Gospel known both locally and globally.
 Our vision became clear: We exist to demonstrate our passion for God and His passion for people.

 As God continued to call us into the lives of people, our story expanded.
-We have a huge heart for the Disney community and discovered that it was tough for a Cast Member to be consistently connected with Mosaic because of the rhythms of the entertainment and service industry.
-So, in February of 2012, we launched our Disney Campus as a place where Cast Members could have an authentic experience with God on their schedule and in their context.
+We have a huge heart for the Disney community and discovered that it was tough for Cast Members and Disney College Program students to be consistently connected to a church because of the rhythms of the entertainment and service industry.
+So, in February of 2012, we launched our Disney Campus as a place where Cast Members and CPs could have an authentic experience with God on their schedule and in their context.

 In Easter of 2013, we launched a Mosaic Campus in the Winter Garden Theater in downtown Winter Garden as another opportunity to impact the city of Winter Garden.
 The Winter Garden Campus joined back with the Oakland Campus in January 2017 to prepare for moving to our new building together later in 2017.
 At this point, we found ourselves to be a pretty large church family that worshiped together with seven gatherings across two campuses.
 This was awesome—presenting new challenges but not changing our collective heart to demonstrate our passion for God and His passion for people.